2003–04 Carolina Hurricanes season: Regular season

 On December 15, 2003, head coach Paul Maurice was fired after an 8–12–8–2 start to the season and replaced by former New York Islanders head coach Peter Laviolette.

 The Hurricanes season finale against the Florida Panthers on April 4, 2004 was the final tie in NHL history.
 The Hurricane player who scored the final game-tying goal to make it 6–6 was defenseman Brad Fast, who was playing in his first and what proved to be his only NHL game.
 Fast is one of only five NHL one-gamers to score a goal in their lone NHL appearance.
 Ties were eliminated after the 2004–05 NHL lockout when the shootout was adopted.

 The Hurricanes finished 30th overall in the NHL in scoring for the second consecutive season, with just 172 goals for.
+The top goal scorer for the team, Josef Vasicek, only scored 19 goals.
 They also struggled on the power-play, finishing 30th overall in power-play goals scored, with 41, and 30th overall in power-play percentage, at 10.68% (41 for 384).